I am back in the period where I have a to shop for a new car again.

 So we started looking at the usual channels to browse for cars of interest.
 We read the auto magazines.
 We checked Motor Trader and Autocar.
 Of course, we also looked at online sites and reviews.

 Other than the usual auto magazine’s websites like Motor Trader or Autoworld, Paul Tan’s blog is really a good read.
 From a girl’s perspective, his reviews on cars and test drives can be very confusing.
-Half of his articles on the car’s torque, engine and stuff like that is lost with me.
-I go straight to the other jargons that I can understand.
-Nevertheless, I know the guys do read his blog quite religiously.
+Half of his articles on the car’s torque, engine and stuff like that, are lost with me.
+I glaze over these jargons that I can’t understand.
+However, I know a lot of guys who are really into cars, do read his blog quite religiously.

 I am sure that the salespersons are very familiar with how to handle different types of customers.
 If it’s a family, talk about all the safety and family features of the car.
 If it’s a man, let him smell the engine.
 If it’s a woman (like me), tell me how many cupholders and what cool features, colours and stuff.
 And that’s exactly what I got.

 As I mentioned, I am looking for a nippy city car.
 So I start hunting around for a nice hatchback within my RM 100k budget.
 Also, we determined that once you get off the Proton ownership, you really don’t wanna go back.
 So we have loads of Japanese, Korean and European cars you can choose from.
 As much as I want to drool over the Audi A4, BMW 1 series, Merc A series and all, I really can’t afford them and should strike them immediately off my list.

 After much research and deliberation, we narrowed down to 2 choices.

 Honda Jazz.
 The reason for this car are purely financial.
 This car is not as common as the Honda City or Toyota Vios.
 It’s affordable (approx. RM 106 k) and will surely fetch a healthy resale value.